-- Assess all candidates' performance using the same agreed criteria. - Ask the successful candidate to provide proof of identification and qualifications for the school's records, and to complete the DBS check as soon as possible. - Contact and provide feedback to the unsuccessful candidates feedback will be verbal and based on evidence of their performance against the person specification for the role.
+- Assess all candidates' performance using the same agreed criteria. - Ask the successful candidate to provide proof of identification and qualifications, and to complete the DBS check as soon as possible. - Contact and provide feedback to the unsuccessful candidates feedback will be verbal and based on evidence of their performance against the person specification for the role.